 Sunday school from age 3 to 1st grade runs from September to May and includes music, storytelling, creative arts, and drama.
 The curriculum generally follows the church year and includes activities for all learners.
 Professional child care is available for infants through first grade during worship and all special events.
 Children participate in worship for the Children’s Message, music, and services such as baptisms, a yearly Youth Sunday service, and the Christmas Eve pageant.

-Children in second to 5th grades serve as acolytes in worship.
+Children in second to 5th grades may be given the opportunity to serve as acolytes in worship.
 Developmentally appropriate programming is provided for all children during special events such as the All-Church Retreat, Lenten Series, Church Work Days, and Summer Mission Week.
 Waverly offers 50% scholarships for all children in first through fifth grades to attend summer camp at Camp Crestfield & Conference Center, a Christian ministry facility established by the Pittsburgh Presbytery near Slippery Rock, PA.

 For Youth 6th through 12th Grades

 Sunday school classes run from September to May.
 There is a wide choice of curriculum that can be chosen and designed by the teachers based on students’ interest.
-For students wanting to be confirmed into Waverly’s membership, Confirmation Class is offered every third year, and includes self-designed Statements of Faith that are presented through writing, drama, music, and other creative outlets; and a retreat at Camp Crestfield.
+For students wanting to be confirmed into Waverly’s membership, Confirmation Class is offered every third year, and includes self-designed Statements of Faith that are presented through writing, drama, music, and other creative outlets; and a retreat.

-Youth Group meets once a week for study and fellowship, and is typically led by a Waverly student pastor from Pittsburgh Theological Seminary.
 Every other year, the youth of Waverly star in the Waverly Opera House, a dramatic production that raises money for summer camp and retreat scholarships.
-Youth can participate in a Mission Trip or Mission Week at Camp Crestfield every third year.
+Youth typically participate in a Mission Trip or Mission Week at Camp Crestfield every third year.

-Youth participate in all aspects of church life including leadership in worship for Youth Sunday and other special services, volunteering to support young children in the church nursery, performing in the Waverly Wuppets (a puppet ministry), packing bags for the Paper Bank Ministry, attending and/or volunteering at special events, and sharing their musical gifts during worship.
+Youth participate in all aspects of church life including leadership in worship for Youth Sunday and other special services, volunteering to support young children in the church nursery, performing in the Waverly Wuppets (a puppet ministry), engaging in mission,, attending and/or volunteering at special events, and sharing their musical gifts during worship.
 Waverly offers 50% scholarships for all youth to attend Camp Crestfield in the summer.

 Adult Sunday School is led by volunteers and meets on Sunday mornings before worship.
 The curriculum varies based on attendee interests.
 Mid-week Bible studies and reflection times are led by the pastor.
 Waverly traditionally hosts a mid-week Lenten meal and study series that invites speakers to focus on local mission efforts.